 In Europe, slow travel is a luxury.
 You can, however, pull together a few unforgettable events if you have the time.
 Riding Switzerland’s Bernina Express when traveling from Paris to Rome by train is one such experience.
-This route passes through three nations, a lovely alpine city, and a steep train line that has been designated as a world heritage site.
-It also contains the charming Bernina Express.
+This route passes through three nations, a lovely alpine city, and meets the charming Bernina Express rail line, a UNESCO World Heritage Site.

-The quickest route looks like this: Paris > Basel > Zurich > Chur > Tirano > Colico > Milan > Rome
+The quickest route looks like this: Paris > Basel > Zurich > Chur > Tirano > Colico > Milan > Rome.
+(Full booking links are below.)

 Furthermore, you need to get busy on the internet to make this journey a reality as tickets are booked separately.
 From Paris to Chur with SNCF, the Bernina Express via Swiss SBB or DB German Railways, and connecting regional service from Tirano to Rome via Trenitalia.
 Or for a small, very-worthwhile fee, you can book the entire journey on one website and save your e-tickets on one mobile app using Omio.